wordofwarning/wordofwarning.org/hab/socialexperiment/index.md

 ---
 <small>Updated 27 November 2024</small>

-**Social Experiment** is a new gathering at Manchester's <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…
+**Social Experiment** is a new gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…

-A free & informal, semi-regular evening event, the first edition takes place on **Thursday 6 February 2025** — future dates are Thursdays 22 May; 17 July; 27 November.
+A free & informal, semi-regular evening event — the first edition takes place on **Thursday 6 February 2025** and future dates are 22 May; 17 July; 27 November.

 If you're a Greater Manchester artist — this is your chance to test out a short performance, intervention, or durational work, in front of an informal audience.

 If you're an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.

 #### Social Experiment Call for Proposals
 Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in this free & informal, semi-regular evening event.